Frequently Asked Questions

 - The generation system installation was not finished.

-What is a smart inverter?
-Smart inverters must conform to the latest Institute of Electrical and Electronics Engineers (IEEE) 1547 standards and be certified by the Underwriters Laboratory (UL) 1741 standard, which complies with the latest IEEE 1547 standards.
-Idaho Power requires inverters that comply with IEEE 1547-2018 or are either UL 1741 SA or UL 1741 SB certified.
-This can be verified on the manufacturer’s data sheet from the equipment model.
+- Smart inverters must conform to the latest Institute of Electrical and Electronics Engineers (IEEE) 1547 standards and be certified by the Underwriters Laboratory (UL) 1741 standard, which complies with the latest IEEE 1547 standards.
+Idaho Power requires inverters that comply with IEEE 1547-2018 and are UL 1741 SB certified.

 Managing Your System